 Your scarf is now finished!
-Tie it onto your American Girl doll and she is ready for the winter.
+Tie it onto your 18-inch doll and she is ready for the winter.
 Below are two finished scarves.

 If you would like to use more than one color in your scarf, change colors at the end of any row.
 In my video tutorial, I changed colors after every 5 rows.
 I ended after 35 rows so that there would be pink on both ends of the scarf.

 To change the color, cut off the previous color between two loops.

 Take the new color yarn and start using that color the same as the previous color yarn.
 If you just finished the stocking stitch, then continue by making the garter stitch.
 If you finished the garter stitch, continue with the stocking stitch.
 Work across the row as you did in the previous rows.